-ARU argues that because the exemption petitions filed for these connections rely on the purported benefits to be achieved from the overall transaction, the exemptions should not be granted until the Board has determined that the transaction will in fact result in public benefits.
+ARU argues that because the exemption petitions filed

+for these connections rely on the purported benefits to be achieved from the overall transaction, the exemptions should not be granted until the Board has determined that the transaction will in fact result in public benefits.
 ARU also argues that granting these exemptions will "create additional pressure for approval of the Transaction" and "compromise [the Board's] neutrality" with respect to the control application.

 Under 49 U.S.C.
-10502, the Board "shall" exempt a person or transaction from regulation whenever it finds that (1) regulation "is not necessary to carry out the rail transportation policy set forth at 49 U.S.C.
-10101" and (2) that the transaction "is of limited scope" or application of regulatory requirements "is not needed to protect shippers from the abuse of market power."
-The short answer to ARU's contentions concerning consistency with the rail transportation policy and the propriety of exemption here is that these standards are readily satisfied by Applicants.
+10502, the Board "shall" exempt a

+person or transaction from regulation whenever it finds that (1) regulation "is not necessary to carry out the rail transportation policy set forth at 49 U.S.C.
+10101" and (2) that the transaction "is of limited scope" or application of regulatory requirements "is not needed to protect shippers from the abuse of market "is not needed to protect shippers from the abuse of market serious physical barriers in contrast to the other railroad on certain vital routes.